-In the past decades, there have been a lot of improvements in ASR.
+In recent decades, there have been a lot of improvements in ASR.
 Therefore, it is nowadays not only used in the professional but also in the private environment.
-Even though the quality of transcription does still not compare to the quality of human transcribers, it is normally faster to first use ASR and then perform manual post-processing instead of transcribing everything manually.
+Even though the quality of transcription still does not compare to the quality of human transcribers, it is normally faster to first use ASR and then perform manual post-processing instead of transcribing everything manually.
 This semi-automated process of speech transcription can save a lot of time and money.

-Like in all other areas of AI, the quality of the training data has a massive influence on the quality of the transcribed speech.
+As in all other areas of AI, the quality of the training data has a massive influence on the quality of the transcribed speech.
 The best quality can still be achieved when using domain-specific monolingual text corpora.